Skip to content

 7

-• Detach the front nozzle plate to reach the circuit board.
+• Remove the front nozzle plate to access the main circuit board housing.

-• Take a screwdriver and remove 2 screws from the board.
-Also, get rid of the screws that hold the wand of the vacuum to dissemble the circuit board.
+• Use a Phillips #2 screwdriver to remove the 2 screws from the circuit board.
+Remove the additional 3 screws that secure the wand connector to the board assembly.

 • Note: